ahmedshaheen93/problem-solving/README.md

 # problem-solving
-this repo is for practicing problem solving and algorithms ;)
+this repo is for practicing problem-solving and algorithms ;)